seattleacademy/mcp9808/README.md

 # The Project
 mcp9808 is a free-to-use library for controlling the mcp9808 temperature sensor from the raspberry pi.
 It includes support for all commands highlighted in the sensor’s datasheet, and provides useful examples of how to use the library in the examples folder.
 The examples include tools from a basic command-line temperature reader to a complete web-based temperature controller.

+# Installation

+mcp9808 is available as an npm module.
+To download, simply run:

+	sudo npm install mcp9808

+Once the module is installed, navigate to the node_modules folder and enter into the mcp9808 directory.
+Here, type:
+	sudo ./setup.sh

+This command will automatically configure the raspberry pi to use I2C.

 # Documentation

-mcp9808 is available as an npm module.
-To download, simply run  sudo npm install mcp9808.
-Then import and initialize the module in your Node.js program.
+To start, import and initialize the module in your Node.js program.

 	var MCP9808 = new require('mcp9808');
 	MCP9808.Initialize(function(){